Canary releases keep the production safe

 How can a canary release keep the production safe?

 When doing a canary release, the new version is only available for a very small subset of users, generally 1-5%.
-This can be done by diverting a small portion of the traffic to the new version while routing the rest to the old version.
-The traffic that is being forwarded to the canary version needs to be monitored for metrics such as CPU, Memory, Disk, etc. At the same time, the user’s feedback can be collected.
+This is achieved by diverting a small portion of the traffic to the new version while routing the rest to the old version.
+Monitoring metrics such as CPU, Memory, Disk, etc., on the traffic forwarded to the canary version is essential.
+Simultaneously, collecting user feedback is also crucial.
 The users’ feedback and monitoring can help fix bugs and obstructive changes that the new version has introduced.
-Also, it gets simpler to choose whether the new version ought to be presented or not.
-If the canary version is stable, has positive feedback from the users, and is performing up to the mark, then the traffic can be gradually shifted to the new version and the old version can be phased out.
+Also, simplifying the decision-making process regarding the introduction of the new version is possible.
+If the canary version demonstrates stability, receives positive feedback from users, and performs satisfactorily, then gradually shifting traffic to the new version and phasing out the old version becomes feasible.

 Canary release requirements.

 A canary release requires both versions of the application to run in parallel and a mechanism that can divert the traffic in the desired ratio.
 The routing mechanism should be programmable to support the incremental shift of traffic from the old version to the new version.
-Another requirement is the ability to monitor the canary version by collecting values from system performance counter and application logs, IBM developed CanaryAdvisor which can be used to continuously monitor the baseline and canary versions of a microservice application.
+IBM developed CanaryAdvisor, which allows users to continuously monitor the baseline and canary versions of a microservice application by collecting values from system performance counters and application logs..
 Most cloud-deployment services support mechanisms to implement canary releases.
 You can leverage these cloud services and can set up your canary release within a few clicks.

 Organizations following canary release strategy

-Some leading organizations that are known to use the canary release pattern:
+Some leading organizations that actively use the canary release pattern include:

 1. Netflix